 This is a very important part of the trip, so choose wisely.

-If your travel is more on a budget, avoid more touristic and expensive places like London or Paris for e.g.; I am not saying for you to scrap these out, but just drawing your route in a way you will avoid pick high season (summer) and spend less time in this type of destinations.
+If your travel around the world is more on a budget, avoid more touristic and expensive places like London or Paris for e.g.; I am not saying for you to scrap these out, but just drawing your route in a way you will avoid pick high season (summer) and spend less time in this type of destinations.
 Just think that 1 day in London is equal to 4 in South East Asia.

 We had to postpone our trip to Bhutan because it is just too expensive to get there (around 200 dollars a day).
 It is still a dream to go there, but we just can’t afford at the moment.